34 Fun Things To Do in Melbourne with Kids [in 2023]

 If you’re looking for a unique and fun experience to enjoy with your kids while in Melbourne, consider visiting IceBar Melbourne.

-Yes, it may be a bar with ice-cold temperatures (a great way to escape the heat of summer in Melbourne!), but there’s also a variety of games and activities to keep your kids entertained for the hour or so that you’ll be inside.
-Along with Connect 4 and air hockey, there’s also an ice throne that makes for a great photo opportunity.
+Yes, it may be a bar with ice-cold temperatures (a great way to escape the heat of summer in Melbourne!), but there are also games and activities to keep your kids entertained for the hour or so that you’ll be inside.
+Along with Connect 4 and air hockey, there’s an ice throne that makes for a great photo opportunity.

-While the kids play, the adults can relax with a drink in hand.
-The bar serves up a variety of cocktails and mocktails served in glasses made of ice, adding to the Arctic experience.
+While the kids play, the adults can sip on icy cocktails or mocktails served in glasses made of ice, adding to the Arctic experience.

 Information about IceBar Melbourne